qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## log
+- scraped/sanded varnish away, painted back of guitar: wide strokes and push force help thin the paint down, so we won't have to sand like crazy;
+will apply glossy clear polyurethane floor varnish after cleaning with white spirit/steel wool real quick
-- third coat; overall result: not super great. seems we've applied too much wax and the top is bumpy from the residue;
+- third coat; overall result: not super great. seems we've applied too much varnish and the top is bumpy from the residue;
 areas where it didn't apply cleanly are fucky;
 have to sand it to get anything good;
 holes aren't really covered or anything, that's good;
-doesn't really penetrate like the water based wax, just sits on top and can be peeled off;
+doesn't really penetrate like the water based varnish, just sits on top and can be peeled off;
 not sure this really provides that much shock resistance, more uv/heat which is meh;
-maybe parquet/stair wax is better here?
+polyurethane floor varnish is a much better idea
-- second coat of wax on neck; very important to have a clean environment so as to not embed shit in the wax, but here it's very dusty... makeshift clean chamber accessed only with gloves or something?
+- second coat of varnish on neck; very important to have a clean environment so as to not embed shit in the varnish, but here it's very dusty... makeshift clean chamber accessed only with gloves or something?
-- first coat of wax on neck
+- first coat of varnish on neck
 - sand neck
 - lock nut screws are shit, one stripped completely, need replacement: m2 18mm black flat philips screw